The DeanBeat: Why politics and games go together

 “People may be a little bit stressed out about the whole election itself,” DeWolfe said.
 “We wanted to create a safe yet fun and whimsical environment where they could look forward to going out and exercising their constitutional right to vote.”

-DeWolfe said the company isn’t partisan, and that the effort is all about making resources and education available to people so they can make their own decisions.
+DeWolfe said the company isn’t partisan and that the effort is all about making resources and education available to people so they can make their own decisions.

 “We think about how lucky we are to be able to vote for our elected officials.
 It’s a privilege, and it’s an important year to go out and vote,” DeWolfe said.
 “There’s a lot at stake for a lot of people.
 It feels personal from the standpoint that I think that there are a lot of emotions out there.
 And people need to deal with those emotions through voting.
 And it’s really important that you make it easy for everyone to vote.”